dylan-chong/knights_tour/assignment-4.md

 optimising.
 Without the `test` argument, the algorithm runs an order of magnitude slower.
 (This is my best guess as to what is happening.)*

-Then run the algorithm on the size 3x10:
+Then run the algorithm on the size 3x10 (for example):

     Timer.bench_size(Part1KTSolver, 3, 10, true)